jfcere/ngx-markdown/README.md

 To use the [line numbers plugin](http://prismjs.com/plugins/line-numbers/) that shows line numbers in code blocks, in addition to Prism.js configuration files, you will need to include the following files from `prismjs/plugins/line-numbers` directory to your application:

-- css styling for line numbers - `prism-line-numbers.css`
+- CSS styling for line numbers - `prism-line-numbers.css`
 - line numbers plugin script - `prism-line-numbers.js`

 If you are using [Angular CLI](https://cli.angular.io/) you can follow the `angular.json` example below...